prince2004patel/Neural_Network_from_Scratch/README.md

 1. Compute the gradient of the loss function with respect to the weights and biases.
 2. Update the weights using an optimizer like **Adam**

+## Additional Important Topic: Dropout Regularization (**Not Used Right Now Here**)

+**Dropout** is a regularization technique used to prevent overfitting in neural networks.
+It works by randomly setting a fraction of input units to zero during training, forcing the network to learn more robust features and dependencies.

+For example, during training, if a dropout rate of 0.2 is used, 20% of the neurons will be ignored in each training iteration

 ## Special Thanks

 A special thanks to the following resources and individuals for their invaluable contributions to the understanding of neural networks: